 I am a nutritional therapist and naturopath based in Stoke Sub Hamdon in Somerset, easily reachable from Sherborne, Yeovil, Taunton and Street.
 I work with clients to improve their health via diet and lifestyle improvements.
 Nutritional therapy relates to the ‘food’ and ‘diet’ part of my work, whilst naturopathy relates to the ‘lifestyle’ changes I advise, and includes techniques such as Epsom salt baths, skin brushing, castor oil packing and enemas.
-The conditions I help manage include obesity and weight loss, IBS & other digestive disorders, disturbed relationships with food, Food Refusal & Avoidant Eating Disorder in children, PCOS, diabetes, endometriosis, fibro myalgia, Hashimoto’s, eczema, high blood pressure, angina, heart disease, cancer, Alzheimer’s, anxiety, stress and depression.
+The conditions I help manage include obesity and weight loss, IBS & other digestive diseases, disturbed relationships with food, Food Refusal & Avoidant Eating Disorder in children, PCOS, diabetes, endometriosis, fibro myalgia, rheumatoid arthritis, Hashimoto’s, eczema, high blood pressure, angina, heart disease, cancer, Alzheimer’s, anxiety, stress and depression.
 I work with babies, children, adults and entire families and consult as a nutritionist in both a private and corporate capacity.

 How do I work?

 How I work depends on what you need and want.
 Some of my clients purchase a single appointment in which I give them a verbal nutritional “prescription” based on symptoms they are experiencing.
 Some ask me to put them on a ‘diet’ that will make them better whilst others need an allergy & intolerance test and a few sessions of consultancy.
 Others are keen to embark on a deeper process of transformation and understanding; so more of a therapeutic journey of nutritional healing – these clients tend to opt for one of my Weight Loss or Return to Health packages.
 What I offer each client is unique, depending on their needs, budget and time available.
 You will find all of my services listed on this website.